 I love podcasts but couldn’t find any specifically about the amazing marine species living in and visiting UK waters, so I started Sea Tales.
 Sea Tales is a monthly podcast that invites experts to talk about life under the waves around our coast.
-So far, we have discussed marine life rescues, Britain’s seahorses, seaweeds, sailing and ocean literacy and UK shark species.
+So far, we have discussed marine life rescues, Britain's seahorses, seaweeds, sailing and ocean literacy, UK shark species, and Risso's dolphins.
 People have been so generous with their time – it feels like everyone wants to work together to make a difference.
 I even contacted Jennifer Stock, the host from my favourite marine podcast, Ocean Currents, and she was really helpful and supportive.

 Do you have a dream guest for the Sea Tales Podcast?

 There are so many brilliant marine biologists and conservationists but I think it would have to be David Attenborough!
 I grew up watching him on TV and feel like he has inspired so many people to love the natural world.